-Relevant PRC laws and regulations permit the PRC companies, such as our PRC operating entities, to pay dividends only out of their retained earnings, if any, as determined in accordance with PRC accounting standards and regulations.
-Each of our PRC operating entities that is in retained earnings position as of the end of each year is required to set aside at least 10% of its after-tax profits each year, if any, to fund certain statutory reserve funds reach 50% of its registered capital.
-The aforementioned registered capital refers to the total amount of share capital subscribed by all shareholders or the amount of capital contribution made by all shareholders, as registered with the registred with the registred and regulations.
-Each of our PRC operating entities may allocate a portion of its after-tax profits based on PRC accounting standards to a discretionary surplus fund at their discretion.
-The statutory reserve funds and the discretionary surplus funds are not distributable as cash After our PRC operating entities have generated retained earnings and met according jampato into a transformation of the section in the status of the section in the status of the section in the sectin the section in the section in the
+Relevant PRC laws and regulations permit the PRC companies, such as our PRC operating entities, to pay dividends only out of their retained earnings, if any, to fund certain statutory reserve funds until such reserve funds regulations.
+Each of our PRC operating entities that is in retained earnings position as of the end of each year is required to set aside at least 10% of its after-tax profits each year, if any, to fund certain statutory reserve funds until such reserve funds reach 50% of its registered capital.
+The aforementioned registered capital refers to the total amount of share capital subscribed by all shareholders or the amount of capital contribution made by all shareholders, as registered via the registration and their statutory reserve funds and the discretionary surplus funds at the discretion.
+The statutory reserve funds and the discretion of its after-tax profits based on PRC accounting standards to a discretionary surplus fund at their discretion.
+The statutory reserve funds and the discretionary surplus funds are to a discretionary surplus funds at the discretion.
+The statutory reserve funds and the discretionary surplus funds are to a discretionary surplus funds are and beit the registration as a result of these and other restrictions under the PRC laws and regulations, our PRC operating entities are restricted to transfer a portion of the inter assets to use there in the form of dividends, loans or advances.
+Even though we currently do not require any surdues do advects for own PRC operating entities for working capital respectively.
+The dust are dividends, loans or advances in business conditions, to fund future acquisitions a operating entities due to changes in business conditions, to fund future acquisitions and developments, or merely declare and pay dividends to or distributions to our shareholders.
 Our corporate structure is subject to risks relating to our contractual arrangements with Jiayin Technology and its shareholders.
-For the years ended December 31, 2021, 2022 and 2023, the consolidated VIE was in an accumulated deficit position.
-The consolidated VIE had accumulated deficits of RMB1,130 million, RMB965 million and RMB636 million (US\$89.6 million) as of December 31, 2021, 2022 and 2023, respectively.
-In light of that, Shanghai Kunjia did not charge the consolidated VIE for any service fees, and consequently, the consolidated VIE for service fees (and the constructed losses under U.S. GAAP of the constructual Arrangements Fave to the Contractual Arrangements.
-For the years ended December 31, 2021, 2022 and 2023, Jingt Group received the cash dividends from its PRC subsidiaries of nil, nil and RMB157.7 million (US\$22,2 million).
+For the years ended December 31, 2021, 2022 and 2023, the consolidated VIE was in an accumulated deficit sof RMB1, 130 million, RMB965 million and RMB636 million (USS89.6 million) as of December 31, 2021, 2022 and 2023, respectively.
+In light of that, Shanghai Kunjia did not charge the consolidated VIE for service fees, and consequently, the consolidated VIE had not paid any service fees to Shanghai Kunjia as of December 31, 2021, 2022 and 2023, Jiayin Group received the cash dividends from its PRC subsidiaries of nil, nil and RMB157.7 million (USS22.2 million).
 The VIE contractual arrangements have not been tested in a court of law.
-If the PRC government finds these contractual arrangements non-compliant with the restrictions on direct foreign investment in the relevant to the substitution of the substitution RMB157.7 million (USS22.2 million).
-The VIE contractual arrangements have not been tested in a court of law.
-If the PRC government finds these contractual arrangements non-compliant with the restrictions on direct foreign investment in the relevant industries, or the severe penalities or be forced to relinquish to urbeneficial interest in the consolidated VIE of force to arrights under the contractual arrangements.
-Jiayin Group, the VIE Group and investors of our company face uncertainty about potential future actions by the PRC government, which could affect the enforceability of our contractual arrangements with Jiayin Technology and, consequently, significantly affect the financial condition and results of operations of Jiayin Group.
-If we are unable to claim our right to control the assets of the consolidated VIE, the ADSs may decline in value or become worthless.
-In addition, consequently, significantly affect the financial condition, or government policies may cause our and the consolidated VIE's underlying operations in China to become prohibitive, which could materially and adversely affect our and the consolidated VIE's underlying operations in China to become prohibitive, which could materially and adversely affect our and the consolidated VIE's underlying operations in China to become prohibitive, which could materially and adversely affect our and the consolidated VIE's underlying operations on Form 20-F for the year ended December 31, 2023, which is incorporated by reference in this prospectus.
-As of the date of this prospectus, our issued and outstanding share capital consists of Class A ordinary shares.
-Is, on a poll, entitled to new torse per share, and each registered holder of Class A ordinary share is, on a poll, entitled to ne votes per share.
-Each Class B ordinary shares is, on a poll, entitled to ter votes per share.
-Each Class B ordinary shares is, on a poll, entitled to ter votes per share.
-Each Class B ordinary shares is, on a poll, entitled to ter votes per share.
-Each Class B ordinary
+If the PRC government finds these contractual arrangements non-compliant with the restrictions on direct foreign investment in the relevant future actions by the PRC government finds these contractual arrangements non-compliant with the restrictions on direct foreign investment in the relevant finds these contractual arrangements.
+For the consolidated VIE is deredined VIE is deredined VIE is deredined vIE is deredined to considered to VIE is deredined to consolidated VIE is deredined in a diverse of our company face uncertainty about potential future actions by the PRC government, which could affect the enforceability of our contractual arrangements.
+In addition, consequently, significantly affect the financial condition and results of operations of Jiayin Group.
+If we are unable to clain our right to control the ass